garrandall/popular-music-data/tracks/i-ll-be-lovin--u-long-time-mariah-carey.md

 I'll be lovin', I'll be lovin', I'll be lovin' you (I'll be lovin' you long time (eternally)) (you're touching me, babe)

-Whoa whoa whoa whoa whoa whoa...
+Whoa whoa whoa whoa whoa whoa
 I'll be lovin' you long time (eternally)
 You (hey...)
 I'll be lovin' you long time (eternally)